 In addition, the GSF graduate program offers a separate $500 travel award to any Duke graduate student presenting a paper (i.e., that is accepted) at the National Women's Studies Association (NWSA) annual conference.

 Research and Service: Named Awards

-Thanks to the generosity of donors, Gender, Sexuality, and Feminist Studies administers Named Awards to currently enrolled Duke students in recognition of outstanding research and service: the Ernestine Friedl Research Award, the Gender and Race Research Award, the Dora Anne Little Award, and the Anne McDougall Memorial Award (through the History Department).
+Thanks to the generosity of donors, Gender, Sexuality, and Feminist Studies administers Named Awards to currently enrolled Duke students in recognition of outstanding research and service: the Ernestine Friedl Research Award, the Gender and Race Research Award, the Dora Anne Little Award, the Anne McDougall Memorial Award and the Anne Firor Scott Award (through the History Department).
 Each award has specific requirements and requires separate applications.